 With over 20 years of legal experience, Barbara Buxton is equipped to handle civil mediation and other alternative dispute resolution arising from: Wills and trusts disputes; Guardianship disputes; Asset protection disputes; Probate disputes; Creditor claims; Residential and commercial real estate disputes; Business contract disputes; Other civil mediation.

-Powers of attorney and appointment are distinct powers that allow individuals to act on behalf of others to manage certain decisions.
-While these may appear to be simple devices, a competent estate planner should be consulted to ensure that the desired powers are properly created and exercised, and that the laws of any applicable states — both where the power is to be created and where it is likely to be exercised — are properly examined.
+A Power of Attorney is a document that contains distinct powers that allow an individual to act on behalf of another to manage legal, financial and sometimes health care decisions.
+While a Power of Attorney may appear to be a simple device to manage the affairs of another, a competent estate planner should be consulted to ensure that the desired powers are properly created in the document.

 Wills allow people to state their preferences about how their estates should be handled after their deaths.
 Trusts are estate planning tools that can replace or augment wills, as well as help manage property during life.
 A trust manages the distribution of a person's property by transferring its benefits and obligations to different people.